tsvetkovatatiana/chatbot_about_ai/README.md

 ## Setup
-You don't need to set up anything.
-All is ready to work!
+The one thing you need to do is clone this repository.
+Now, All is ready to work!
 ## Usage
 1. Run the Chatbot:
 Execute the main script [chatbot_sqllite.py] to start the chatbot.